 Symptoms.

-- Hearing Loss: Hearing loss may not be immediately evident if the ossicular chain remains intact or if a cholesteatoma bridges the gap caused by ossicular destruction (referred to as a “cholesteatoma hearer”).
+- Hearing Loss: Hearing loss may not be apparent if the ossicular chain is intact or if cholesteatoma bridges gaps left by necrosed ossicles (“cholesteatoma hearer”).
 While hearing loss is predominantly conductive, there may also be a sensorineural component.
+Eroding cholesteatoma causes ossicular necrosis, leading to conductive deafness, and inner ear involvement, resulting in sensorineural deafness.

 - Bleeding: Bleeding may occur from granulations or polyps during the cleaning of the ear.